 Sheer shades have base materials that are translucent or transparent.
 They are commonly used for aesthetics and are ideal for interior areas that are less prone to gust and dust.
 The surface can be either plain or with tiny holes that serve as an air passage.

-Sheer shades allow the occupants to enjoy a fresh interior environment throughout the day.
+Sheer shades allow your home's occupants to enjoy a fresh interior environment throughout the day.
 Depending upon the material used, your sheer shade may allow light or air, or sometimes both, to enter and exit your space.

 It also helps you maintain privacy during the day hours.
 When external brightness is higher than that of the internal, it’s hard for anyone to see into your room.
 Privacy is important and with sheer shades, you can manage it well for your different spaces by changing the shade material or design.